it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Data_Confidentiality_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology A1.6.1

 - Store User Passwords Using a Strong, Iterative, Salted Hash - User passwords must be stored using secure hashing techniques with strong algorithms like PBKDF2, bcrypt, or SHA-512.
 Simply hashing the password a single time does not sufficiently protect the password.
 Use adaptive hashing (a work factor) combined with a randomly generated salt for each user to make the hash strong.
-[Moved this from Data Confidentiality]
 >
 Applies to: All components